Creating a Repository

 Receiving objects: 100% (4/4), done.

-Now, if we use ls to list the contents of the directory, we should see we have a new directory, called climate-analysis, that’s a local repository containing the code from our remote repository.
-This is linked up automatically - making it easy for us to download updates to the remote repository, or to send our changes back up to it.
+Now, if we use ls to list the contents of the directory, we should see we have a new directory, called climate-analysis.
+This is a local repository containing the code from our remote repository.
+It’s linked up automatically - making it easy for us to download updates to the remote repository, or to send our changes back up to it.

 Creating Repositories Locally